jonas089/inpigritas-2022/README.md

 ## API
 Nodes communicate by calling endpoints of each others API instance. \
 The API backend is programmed in Python-Flask. \
-Synchronization and API are spun up through the multiprocessing python library. ( see run.py )
+Synchronization and API are spun up through the multiprocessing python library. ( see run.py ) \
+See below the blockchain API endpoint as an example:
 ![Inpigritas API](https://github.com/jonas089/Inpigritas-2022/blob/master/screenshots/flask.png)

 ## Genesis
 Genesis Block is not included in validation process. \
 Every node needs a copy of the genesis block to be able to sync with the network. \